Sullivan College of Technology and Design

 Highest Paying Jobs by Major

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Sullivan College of Technology and Design are Surgeons, Podiatrists, Cardiovascular technologists and technicians, Physicians, and Media and communication workers, all other
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Sullivan College of Technology and Design are Cardiovascular technologists and technicians, Surgeons, Actuaries, Magnetic resonance imaging technologists, and Physicians

 The most specialized majors at Sullivan College of Technology and Design are Engineering Technologies (60 degrees awarded), Computer and Information Sciences and Support Services (51 degrees), and Visual & Performing Arts (18 degrees) (as of 2017).